Natsasi-on/restaurant-review-website/README.md

 The primary goal of this project is to provide a simple yet effective platform for sharing restaurant reviews and recommendations.
 Users can share their experiences, helping others discover new dining options and make informed choices.

+## Key Features

+Explore the standout features of our website:

+- **Node.js and Express:** The website is powered by Node.js and Express, providing a robust and responsive server.
+- **EJS Templates:** EJS is used for templating, ensuring dynamic and data-driven web pages.
+- **User Recommendations:** Users can add new restaurant recommendations through the provided form.
+- **Dynamic URLs:** Each restaurant page is generated with dynamic URLs, ensuring uniqueness.
+- **Sorting Options:** Users can easily sort restaurants in ascending and descending order.

 ## Technologies and Techniques Utilized

 This website leverages several key technologies and techniques to provide a smooth user experience: